thiago-cmont/rn-countdown-manager/README.md

   minutes={minutes} // minutes on component (Max to 59)
   seconds={seconds} // seconds on component (Max to 59)
-  fillColor="red" // cell color when on (defaults to #FFFFFF) color="black" // cell color when off (defaults to tansparent) separator=":" // separate blocks of 2 digits, e.g: if separator is "-" time will be HH-MM-SS showHours={true} // if hours digits should be shown showMinutes={true} // if minutes digits should be shown size="md" // Component size, can be "sm", "md" or "lg"
+  fillColor="red" // cell color when on (defaults to #FFFFFF) color="black" // cell color when off (defaults to transparent) separator=":" // separate blocks of 2 digits, e.g: if the separator is "-" time will be HH-MM-SS showHours={true} // if hours digits should be shown showMinutes={true} // if minutes digits should be shown size="md" // Component size, can be "sm", "md" or "lg"